 - Your cover letter should be addressed to someone specific.
 Take a look at your target organization's staff page to identify who to address the letter to.
 Generally, this person would be the program manager or HR representative.

 - Be sure to scan the job posting all the important details.
 The job posting is a road map to exactly what the employer is looking for.
 Most job postings will state who you would be reporting to such as the program or department manager.
 You will also find the skills and expertise that are necessary to be successful in the position you are applying to.

-- Consider the following questions when writing your cover letter for the Program Support Internship:
+- Consider the following questions when writing your cover letter for the All-Star Program Coordinator role:

-- What capacity have you coached, or mentored youth who have experienced foster care?
+- In what capacity have you coached or mentored youth who have experienced foster care?

 - How have you demonstrated leadership skills while working in a team?

 - What classes or professional development opportunities have you participated in that have prepared you for this position?

 - Have you worked in multicultural and multiracial environments?
 How did your personal identity impact your ability to work across difference?